'It affects all of us': Small towns reeling after 4 killed in crash | CBC News

 "I think the news just spreads island-wide, across Labrador," he said.
 "Everybody is affected by it."

-Winsor works with a couple of men who were related to some of the victims in the crash.

-"It's not easy.
-I contacted a couple of the guys here yesterday that were family relatives … but they're holding their own," he said.
+Winsor said he reached out to his co-workers on Monday, adding that they seem to be holding strong.

 "There's still a bit of light there at the end of it — there is somebody that's still alive.
-You hope for the best."
+You hope for the best," he said.

 Triton is a small, tight-knit community, with just around 1,000 people, Winsor said, so everyone was waiting anxiously for word on what exactly happened on Sunday.